s-rathyen/s-rathyen.github.io/essays/software-engineering.md

 ## User Interface Frameworks
 To make an aesthetically appealing website, we had to learn about UI Frameworks before diving into APM.
 We used Semantic UI, a framework which uses “human-friendly HTML” to create visually pleasing layouts.
+A framework is like a library, which contains code that you can re-use.

 <img class="ui small right floated image" src="../images/semantic.png">
 Since my knowledge of HTML and CSS was accrued over years of “self-teaching” and poking about on websites I didn’t really understand to create abominations out of raw HTML and CSS, Semantic UI was like a dream come true.
 It was so easy and fast to learn.
 One of our first assignments was to replicate the home page of a site of our choice.
 It took me only a few hours to create something nearly identical to the one I chose.
 Now, when I see most retail websites, I wonder if they were created using Semantic UI - they all look so similar (albeit nice)!